 Phrase searching

-If you only want results which mention a particular phrase (i.e. the terms must appear together and in the right order) put double quotes around the phrase, e.g. "value based marketing".
+If you only want results where specific terms or words must appear together and in the right order, put double quotes around the phrase, e.g. "value based marketing".

 Group the synonyms together